Middle School Handbook

 No student under the age of eighteen (18) will be allowed to withdraw from school without the written consent of his/her parents.

 Students must be current with all immunizations required by law or have an authorized waiver from State immunization requirements.
-If a student does not have the necessary shots or waivers, the principal may remove the student or require compliance with a set deadline.
+If a student does not have the necessary shots or waivers, the student will not be allowed to attend school until this is done.
 This is for the safety of all students and in accordance with State law.
-Any questions about immunizations or waivers should be directed to the building principal.
+Any questions about immunizations or waivers should be directed to the office staff.

 The Emergency Medical Authorization Form is provided at the time of enrollment and at the beginning of each year.
 Failure to return the completed form to the school will jeopardize a student’s educational program.